AlonaZharova/RecSys_for_energy_efficiency/README.md

 # Utility-Based Context-Aware Multi-Agent Recommendation System for Energy Efficiency in Residential Buildings

-A digital companion to the research paper
+A digital companion to the preprint

 ```
 Valentyna Riabchuk, Leon Hagel, Felix Germaine, and Alona Zharova (2022).